-Musicians of Choice.
+Musicians of choice.
 All participants listed six musicians, three of their own favorites and three favorites of the family member.
-For example, one participant listed Electric Light Orchestra, Rihanna, and Handel for herself, and Kenney Chesney, Nickle Creek, and Boyz II Men for her sister.
-Then, she first chose to listen to "Shine a Little Love" by Electric Light Orchestra.
-For the focal second choice, she chose to switch musical artists and listened to "Where'er You Walk" (from the opera Semele) by Handel.
-All participants were able to find songs from their chosen musician/composer.
+For example, one participant listed "Electric Light Orchestra", "Rihanna", and "Handel" for herself, and "Kenney Chesney", "Nickle Creek", and "Boyz II Men" for her sister.
+Then, she first chose to listen to "Shine A Little Love" by Electric Light Orchestra.
+For the focal second choice, she chose to switch musical artists, and listened to "Where'er You Walk (Semele)" by Handel.
+All participants were able to find songs from their chosen musician.

-Sequential Variety Seeking.
+Sequential variety seeking.
 In the Own-Music Conditions, where the choice was highly self-relevant, the situational outlook manipulation influenced participants' choice consistency.
-More participants chose a song by a different artist in their focal second choice in the Pessimistic Condition than in the Optimistic Condition (81.8% vs. 57.8%, F(1, 87) = 6.38, p < .05, $\eta_p^2 = .068$; Figure 4), exhibiting a higher inclination for sequential variety seeking.
+More participants chose a song by a different artist in their focal second choice in the Pessimistic Condition than in the Optimistic Condition (81.8% vs. 57.8%, F(1,87) = 6.38, p < .05, η_p^2 = .068; figure 4), exhibiting a higher inclination for sequential variety seeking.

-By contrast, in the Others'-Music Conditions, where the choice was non-self-relevant, situational outlook did not affect participants' choice consistency (68.0% vs. 70.6%, F(1, 99) = .078, NS).
-Overall, self-relevance of the choice moderated the effect of situational outlook on sequential choice consistency (ANOVA F(1, 186) = 4.00, p < .05, $\eta_p^2 = .021$).
+By contrast, in the Other's-Music Conditions, where the choice was non-self-relevant, situational outlook did not affect participants' choice consistency (68.0% vs. 70.6%, F(1,99) = .078, n.s.).
+Overall, self-relevance of the choice moderated the effect of situational outlook on sequential choice consistency (ANOVA F (1,186) = 4.00, p < .05, η_p^2 = .021).